jaeschrich/froyo/README.md

 }
 ```
 ###froyo.addTemplate
 Adds a template to the template registry for use in ```res.render```.
-It's a function that get's passed the file string, the http server response, and the template render options.
+It's a function that gets passed the file string, the http server response, and the template render options.

 ```javascript
 froyo.addTemplate("foo", function(file, res, opts){